Trade Schools in Nebraska: 5 Reasons Why Training and Working Here Is a Smart Choice

 5. It Offers Excellent Work-Life Balance, and People Here Are Happy & Healthy

 Many Nebraskans choose to live the country life but commute into the urban centers for work.
 And for those living in the city, the country life is less than an hour away.
 So it's easy to have the best of both worlds while living and studying in Nebraska.
-And you can feel secure here too since federal crime statistics indicate that the property crime rate is almost three percent lower than the national average, and the violent crime rate is 25 percent lower.
+And you can feel secure here too since federal crime statistics indicate that the property crime rate is over three percent lower than the national average, and the violent crime rate is over 20 percent lower.

 Nebraska is also well known for its friendly residents.
 That could have a lot to do with the fact that many people are happy with their lives.
 The Gallup-Healthways Well-Being Index found that Nebraskans ranked high for having a sense of: